amira-m-m/react-calculator/README.md

 This project serves as a practical application of the skills acquired through beginner and advanced React courses provided by Meta.
 It is a sequential calculator application built with React.js, Chakra UI, and the [bignumber.js](https://mikemcl.github.io/bignumber.js/) API.
 State management techniques are to keep the user interface synchronized with real-time data updates.

+## Live Demo

+A live demo of this app is hosted at [https://amira-m-m.github.io/react-calculator](https://amira-m-m.github.io/react-calculator)

 ## Features

 ### Current